New York Community Bancorp (NYSE:NYCB) Shares Up 0.6%

 Wall Street Analyst Weigh In

-New York Community Bancorp (NYSE:NYCB – Get Free Report) last posted its quarterly earnings data on Wednesday, January 31st.
-The financial services provider reported ($0.27) earnings per share for the quarter, missing the consensus estimate of $0.29 by ($0.56).
-New York Community Bancorp had a return on equity of 6.22% and a net margin of 28.96%.
-The company had revenue of $1.59 billion during the quarter, compared to the consensus estimate of $935.90 million.
-During the same quarter last year, the company posted $0.25 earnings per share.
-Equities analysts anticipate that New York Community Bancorp, Inc. will post 0.15 earnings per share for the current fiscal year.
+New York Community Bancorp (NYSE:NYCB – Get Free Report) last released its quarterly earnings results on Wednesday, January 31st.
+The financial services provider reported ($0.27) EPS for the quarter, missing analysts’ consensus estimates of $0.29 by ($0.56).
+New York Community Bancorp had a net margin of 28.96% and a return on equity of 6.22%.
+The firm had revenue of $1.59 billion during the quarter, compared to analyst estimates of $935.90 million.
+During the same quarter last year, the firm earned $0.25 earnings per share.
+On average, equities analysts expect that New York Community Bancorp, Inc. will post 0.15 EPS for the current year.

 New York Community Bancorp Cuts Dividend

 The firm also recently declared a quarterly dividend, which was paid on Wednesday, February 28th.
-Shareholders of record on Wednesday, February 14th were given a dividend of $0.05 per share.
-This represents a $0.20 dividend on an annualized basis and a yield of 6.23%.
+Investors of record on Wednesday, February 14th were issued a $0.05 dividend.
 The ex-dividend date of this dividend was Tuesday, February 13th.
-New York Community Bancorp’s payout ratio is currently 6.01%.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 6.23%.
+New York Community Bancorp’s dividend payout ratio is 6.01%.

 Institutional Inflows and Outflows